Leikaab/crudclient/docs/testing_design_patterns.md

 ## 2. Verifier Pattern

-*   **What:** Encapsulates the logic for verifying interactions or state changes within a test subject or its collaborators (like mocks or spies).
+*   **What:** Encapsulates the logic for verifying interactions with test doubles (mocks or spies).
+It provides a dedicated interface for making assertions about method calls, arguments, and call counts.
-*   **Why:** Used to create reusable and focused assertion logic, especially for complex verification scenarios like checking authentication headers or sequences of API calls.
-This makes tests cleaner and more readable.
+*   **Why:** Decouples assertion logic from the test double itself, leading to cleaner tests and reusable verification logic.
+Useful for complex checks (e.g., call sequences, auth details).
-*   **Where:** Implemented in classes like `crudclient.testing.verification.Verifier` and specialized verifiers such as those in `crudclient.testing.auth.verification` (e.g., `AuthHeaderVerification`, `AuthTokenVerification`).
+*   **Where:** Implemented generally by the static methods in `crudclient.testing.verification.Verifier` (often raising `VerificationError`).
+More specialized, functional helpers exist for specific spy types (`crudclient.testing.spy.verification_helpers`) or authentication details (`crudclient.testing.auth.verification`), which often raise `AssertionError`.

 ## 3. Test Spy Pattern